 In the course of the Libyan revolution in 2011, the Gaddafi regime lost control over large parts of its conventional weapons arsenal.
 As a result, weapons storage sites were accessible to opposition fighters, civilians and soldiers alike.
 Since the end of the fighting, central control over the weapons arsenal has not been re-established and the spread and trafficking of arms affects the conflict and security situation not only in Libya but also in neighbouring regions.
 In addition, conventional weapons found their way into civilian homes, leading to widespread private possession of conventional weapons within the Libyan society.
 Moreover, explosive remnants of war (ERW) contaminate areas surrounding weapons and ammunition storage areas, farmland and public spaces.

 There is still an urgent and constant need for more enhanced and central control of conventional weapons and ammunition throughout Libya.
 In order to provide this control effectively, Libyan government institutions have identified a need for knowledge transfer, enhanced equipment and technical capacities.

 What we do

-On behalf of the donor, ITF regularly executed salary payments for 22 Lib MAC employees in period January – December 2017 despite cash insolvency in Libya.
-In same period, ITF was covering all costs related with Lib MAC daily functioning.
+On behalf of the donor, ITF regularly executed salary payments for 24 Lib MAC employees in 2019 despite cash insolvency in Libya, and all costs related to the daily functioning of Lib MAC.

 For more information on ITF’s past activities in Libya, we welcome you to consult our Annual Reports.